 Section 3.
 Committee chairs shall serve one year as chair, and may be appointed to a second one-year term at the pleasure of the Round Table chair.
 No person shall serve as chair of one standing committee more than two successive years.
 If a member of a committee is appointed to chair that committee, s/he shall serve the full two-year term as a committee member, regardless of service as chair.

 Section 4.
-The standing committees are: Bylaws and Organization, John Phillip Immroth Award, membership promotion, Nominating, Program, Eli Oboler Memorial Award, Coalition Building, Publications & Communications, and LeRoy C. Merritt Humanitarian Fund Promotion Committee.
+The standing committees are: Bylaws and Organization, John Phillip Immroth Award, Membership Promotion, Nominating, Programming and Events, Eli Oboler Memorial Award, Coalition Building, Publications & Communications, and LeRoy C. Merritt Humanitarian Fund Promotion Committee.
 Changes to the charge of standing committees must be approved by the Executive Committee.

 Section 5.
 Members of special committees shall be appointed by the chair of the Round Table and shall be appointed for a designated period of time.